Update 2024 Guidelines and Submission Calendar

 In today’s fast-moving culture, it is important to disseminate information as quickly as possible.
-Beginning in 2020, Update magazine will be utilizing a new publication process.
-Articles will be openly accessible and posted online as soon as they are ready.
-These articles will then be compiled quarterly into a standard magazine issue.
+Beginning in 2020, Update magazine utilizes a new publication process.
+Articles are now openly accessible and posted online as soon as they are ready.
+These articles are compiled quarterly into a standard online magazine issue.

-Please notify [email protected] one month prior to submission deadline of your intent to submit.
+Please notify [email protected] one month prior to the submission deadline of your intent to submit.

 Update does not guarantee publication of submitted material.
 The Update Editorial Advisory Board provides peer review of most submissions.

 Priority consideration for Update magazine is typically given to members.

 Articles will be edited for length, FDLI style, content, grammar, and punctuation.
 Where substantive changes are suggested, authors are queried with suggested edits.
 In keeping with a “magazine” style, we urge limited use of citations.
 Endnotes are the preferred citation style.

 - Feature articles related to timely or emerging issues.
 These can include analysis of industry-specific trends, regulatory concerns, the latest developments in the law, and current events in food and drug law throughout the U.S. and the world.
 Reporting, synthetic analysis, and a “neutral” tone are preferred (2,000 – 4,000 words).

 - Non-feature articles or shorts can address a wide range of topics, including case notes, practice notes, interviews, meeting proceedings, etc. (750-2,000 words).